-The DMin and DMax values, when present, are specified in units of a luma sample width of the associated primary picture of the auxiliary picture of type AUX_DEPTH.
+The DMin and DMax values, when present, are specified in units of a luma sample width of the associated primary picture of the depth picture.

 The units for the ZNear and ZFar values, when present, are identical but unspecified.

 depth_nonlinear_representation_num_minus1 plus 2 specifies the number of piece-wise linear segments for mapping of depth values to a scale that is uniformly quantized in terms of disparity.
 The value of depth_nonlinear_representation_num_minus1 shall be in the range of 0 to 62, inclusive.